matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 status = await tx.await_committed()
 ```

-Note that before transfering or withdrawing a freshly-minted NFT, this operation has to be verified (not just committed).
+Note that before transferring or withdrawing a freshly-minted NFT, this operation has to be verified (not just committed).

 ### Checking owned and minted NFTs